 - Calls you by the wrong Sun sign nickname: For example, you are Sagittarius and your zodiac nickname is "The Archer," but the horoscope calls you "The Ram," "The Crab," or "The Water Bearer."
 Someone's not minding the store.

 - Googling the astrologer reveals bitter consumer complaints of actual money ripoffs.
 (Once in a while, Googling reveals personal attacks from one astrologer on another.
 Ignore these.)

-A real astrologer might have help charting and organizing 12 horoscopes a day, 7 days a week, 365 days a year, but they will openly admit when they have a co-writer and will proudly acknowledge the co-writer's participation.
+Real astrologers might have help charting, organizing and writing 12 horoscopes per day, 7 days a week, 365 days a year, but they will openly admit when they have co-writers and proudly acknowledge their participation.

 © 2012 SylviaSky